Saif-Shahin/Virtual_Grocery_Store/README.md

-# NOTE: Contact me to view the backend file.
-I cannot share it publicly.
+# NOTE: I cannot share the backend files publicly.
+Contact me if you are intrested to chat about them.
 # project-group-group-01
 Grocery Store Application